gruntjs/grunt-contrib-jasmine/README.md

 #### options.polyfills
 Type: `String|Array`

-Third party polyfill libraries like json2 that are loaded at the very top before anything else. es5-shim is loaded automatically with this library.
+Third party polyfill libraries like json2 that are loaded at the very top before anything else.

 #### options.display
 Type: `String`